itbdw/server-render-javascript/README.md

 # server-render-javascript
-Let search engine craw your javascript website happily and correctly.🤡
+Prerender your javascript web page for better seo with PhantomJS.

 ## Dependency